tidyverse/tidyverse.org/content/articles/2018-11-parsnip-internals.markdown

 [`parsnip`](https://tidymodels.github.io/parsnip/) was recently accepted to CRAN.
 Our [first blog post](https://www.tidyverse.org/articles/2018/11/parsnip-0-0-1/) was a top-level introduction.
-Here, we will goin into the design of some of the internals.
+Here, we will go into the design of some of the internals.
 If you end up looking at the package sources, there are going to be times that you question our sanity.
 This post is intended to go over some design decisions and provide some context.

-# My first solution: `caret`
+# My first solution: caret

 Having developed [`caret`](https://topepo.github.io/caret/) in early 2005, I was not prepared for what it would be like to maintain a package that wrapped more than 200 models.
-What `caret` does is to create code modules that define the different aspects of modeling, such as model fitting, prediction, and so on.
+What `caret` does is create code modules that define the different aspects of modeling, such as model fitting, prediction, and so on.
 These code modules are contained in lists, one per specific model.
 For example, here is one of the simplest lists for [`MASS::lda`](https://www.rdocumentation.org/packages/MASS/versions/7.3-51.1/topics/lda) (slightly abbreviated):

 ```r